MstfBal/HeightMapPathLossPrediction/README.md

 # HeightMapPathLossPrediction
 Regression of large-scale path loss parameters using deep neural networks

+Abstract
+Path loss exponent and shadowing factor are among important wireless channel parameters.
+These parameters can be estimated using field measurements or ray-tracing simulations, which are costly and time-consuming.
+In this work, we take a  deep neural network-based approach, which takes either satellite image or height map of a target region as input and estimates the desired channel parameters.
+We use the well-known VGG-16 architecture, pre-trained on the ImageNet dataset, as the backbone to extract image features, modify it as a regression network to produce channel parameters, and re-train it on our dataset, which consists of satellite image or height map as input and channel parameters as target values.
+We demonstrate that deep networks can be successfully utilized in estimating path loss exponent and shadowing factor of a region, simply from the region's satellite image or height map.

+Method
 The VGG-16 model is used for predicting path loss exponent component(n) and shadowing factor(σ).
 Trained model weights and VGG-16 model are giving in this google drive link: and the testing code can be found in this repo as jupyter-notebook file named as Testing_HeightMap.ipynb